Luizebmartins/Login/requirements/Sign-In-Test-Script.md

 ## Use case
 - should return an error if the user does not exist
 - should return an error if password is incorrect
+- shoul return an token if successfull login